patternfly/training-scenarios/html-css/modifier-utilities/step3-instructions.md

 It should look like: `<div class="pf-c-alert pf-m-info pf-m-danger">`

 5) Notice that the color of the third alert changes to blue.
-What about the `pf-m-danger` modifier, Why didn't the alert change to red for danger?
-The reason is because `pf-m-info` and `pf-m-danger` both modify the color of an alert and `pf-m-info` comes before `pf-m-danger` in the codebase.
+What about the `pf-m-danger` modifier?
+Why didn't the alert change to red for danger?
+The reason is that `pf-m-info` and `pf-m-danger` both modify the color of an alert, and `pf-m-info` comes before `pf-m-danger` in the codebase.

 <strong>Note: </strong>Only every apply one modifier class to an element class when those modifier classes change the same styles.